 This is where the popular kids were.
-This is was the social elite, the good looking, and the “Cool” kids tables.
+This was the social elite, the good looking, and the “Cool” kids tables.

 There was a different group on the left hand side, away from the entrance and lunch lines.
 This side was popular as well.
 Only, this side was the tough kids and the trouble kids.
-They were longhaired and crazy, quick to fight, and quick to give a teacher the finger.
+They were long-haired and crazy, quick to fight, and quick to give a teacher the finger.
 They were socially elite and popular as well, just in a different sense and for different reasons.

 This was the upper echelon of cool.
-In the middle of the lunchroom, however, and spread out in the see of faceless nobodies, this was the socially vacant.
+In the middle of the lunchroom, however, and spread out in the sea of faceless nobodies, this was the socially vacant.
 They were the unknown kids in the middle of the crowd.
 They were the ones with unnoticed identities.
 Not good looking per say, and not bad looking either, just unnoticed and with no social ranking.

-this was my fear.
+This was my fear.
 My fear was to be that kid in the middle, unnoticed and uninspiring.
 I never wanted to be that kid, so easily forgettable or unremarkable.

 But how does one stand out in a crowd?
 More importantly, how does one overcome the idea of walking in a room and seeing themselves as unnoticed?